 In 4 steps, I showed Gio how to add a spreadsheet to ArcGIS Online.
 Here’s how.

-Step 1: Sign in to ArcGIS Online with your ArcGIS account and click Content.
+Step 1: Sign in to ArcGIS Online with your ArcGIS account.

-You’ll need privileges to publish hosted web layers to add data as a hosted feature layer.
-If you don’t have these privileges, contact your administrator or join the Learn ArcGIS organization for a free 60-day membership.
+Your account needs privileges to publish hosted feature layers.
+If you don’t have these privileges, contact your ArcGIS Online administrator or get a free ArcGIS Online trial.

-Step 2: On the My Content tab, click Add Item and click From my computer.
+Step 2: On the Content page, click New item.

 In 4 quick steps, Gio and I added a spreadsheet data to ArcGIS Online.

 As a best practice for sharing, we added additional information to our item page and enabled delete protection so we didn’t accidently remove the items from our content.